 It’s not easy being green, but it is possible.
-The Phoenix Zoo strives to be a leader in Living Green.
 Look here to see what we’re doing and what YOU can do to be a better neighbor by Living Green.

 Energy Saving Measures

-The Arthur L. “Bud” Johnson and Elaine V. Johnson Animal Conservation Center unveiled on April 9, 2007, was built with a low impact on resources in mind.
-Decorative walls were made from recycled concrete from an old Zoo exhibit, and installation was done largely by volunteer groups such as local Boy Scout troops.
+The Arthur L. Johnson and Elaine V. Johnson Foundation Conservation Center was built with a low impact on resources in mind.
+Decorative walls were made from recycled concrete from an old Zoo exhibit and installation was done largely by volunteer groups such as local Boy Scout troops.

-In addition, SRP has donated a 10- kilowatt solar power system on the Conservation Center to offset energy usage.
+In addition, SRP donated a 10- kilowatt solar power system for the Johnson Center to offset energy usage.
 The system (valued at more than $125, 000), funded by SRP EarthWise™ Energy, encourages customers to pay a small premium above their monthly electric bill to fund renewable-energy projects.

 Recycling at the Zoo

-- We encourage our guests to recycle during their visit by providing recycling bins throughout the grounds.
+- We encourage our guests to recycle during their visit by providing 75 recycling bins throughout the Zoo.

-- The napkins and paper used at the zoo is made from recycled materials.
+- The napkins and paper used at the Zoo are made from recycled materials.

 - We reuse many materials as enrichment items for our animals or project materials for camp programs and workshops.
 Such items include: newspapers, phone books, cardboard tubes and boxes, Christmas trees and plastic containers.

-- By changing the heads and installing motion sensors at Yakulla Caverns and Leapin’ Lagoon, we’ve been able to reduce the amount of water used at these popular attractions by over 30%.
+- By changing the heads and installing motion sensors at Yakulla Caverns and Leapin’ Lagoon, we’ve been able to reduce the amount of water used at these popular attractions by over 30 percent.

-- Our new C.W.
-Modene Neely Education and Event Center will have rainwater catchments to help us water the landscape around the building.
+- We are working to install rainwater catchments at the C.W. & Modene Neely Education and Event Center to help us water the landscape surrounding the building.